nmkedziora/wit-project/README.md

 This project is not production-ready.
 It is intended for my personal educational purposes only.
 Please refrain from using this code in a production environment.
 Feel free to explore, experiment, and learn from the codebase.

+## Figma low-fi wireframes

+Get a sneak peek into the project vision with low-fidelity wireframes, available on [Figma](https://www.figma.com/file/3kRV4coW8h9TENg7pgDFCe/WIT-Marketplace?type=design&node-id=883174-247&mode=design&t=f3g8xDEupM5RyhFL-0).

+The goal of the project wasn't to replicate the views exactly as designed in Figma.
+Due to time constraints and a strategic decision to prioritize backend development, database setup, and infrastructure/architecture topics, the focus was shifted away from the visual aspects of the app.

+Consequently, the final implementation diverges significantly from the Figma designs.

 ## Prerequisites

 Make sure you have `Node.js`, `npx` and `yarn` installed.